VerifiedarXiv:2005.1416520 min

 few-shot

 The arithmetic also shows the scale effect at its sharpest.
 There is a large jump from the second-largest model (13B) to the full 175B.
 The 13B model solves 2-digit addition and subtraction only about half the time and scores under 10% on everything else.
 The capability appears near the top of the size ladder, which is exactly the pattern the paper is pointing at.
+The paper reports the cliff without a mechanism and does not adjudicate one; an interpretation, not a finding, is capacity: the smaller models never develop the internal procedure for multi-digit arithmetic at all, while the largest one does, which would make the ability look binary even though the loss curve underneath is smooth.

 The same story repeats elsewhere.
 GPT-3 does word unscrambling, uses a freshly-defined nonsense word in a sentence after seeing it once, and translates, with one-shot and few-shot well ahead of zero-shot.
 And it generates news articles people cannot reliably flag as machine-written.
 In the paper's human evaluation, participants distinguished GPT-3 175B's ~200-word articles from real ones with mean accuracy of about 52%, where 50% is chance, down from about 86% on a deliberately weak control model.
 Longer ~500-word articles gave the same result, still near chance.